inrupt/artifact-generator/README.md

 Schema.org, from Google, Microsoft, Yahoo and Yandex.
 The official RDF for Schema.org is defined here: `https://schema.org/version/latest/schemaorg-current-http.ttl`.

-But any individual or company is completely free to use the Artifact Generator (or any other generator!) to generate their own source code artifacts to represent the terms defined in Schema.org.
+Any individual or company is completely free to use the Artifact Generator (or any other generator!) to generate their own source code artifacts to represent the terms defined in Schema.org.
 And of course, they are also free to use the Artifact Generator to generate source code artifacts (e.g., a Java JAR containing Java classes) that represents any available RDF vocabularies, including their own purely internal and/or proprietary vocabularies.

 So anyone is completely free to define their own RDF vocabularies.
-Likewise, anyone is completely free to run the Artifact Generator against any available RDF vocabulary, meaning it's perfectly fine to have a multitude of generated artifacts claiming to represent the terms from any RDF vocabulary.
+Likewise, anyone is completely free to run the Artifact Generator against any available RDF vocabulary, meaning it's perfectly fine to have a multitude of generated artifacts claiming to represent the terms from anyone else's RDF vocabulary.

 In other words, it's important to remember that it's not necessary to control an RDF vocabulary in order to generate useful source code artifacts from it.